SerezD/ffcv_pytorch_lightning/readme.md

 ```
 This should correctly create a conda environment named `ffcv-pl`.

+**Note:** Solving environment can take quite a long time.
+I suggest to use [libmamba solver](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community)
+to speed up the process.

 **If the above does not work**, then
 you can try installing packages manually (works with python 3.10):